-That’s what I want to do in regards to my life purpose of inspiring and encouraging women.
-I want to relent to what God wants me to do in my body, on this earth, in my sphere of influence.
+That’s what I want to do in regard to my life purpose of inspiring and encouraging women.
+I want to relent to what God wants me to do in my body, on this earth, and in my sphere of influence.
 I submit and move toward it with childish abandon.

 All the heroic people you read about in the Bible pursued and embraced God’s purpose for their lives!
 You should too!